internetarchive/bookreader/README.md

 ## Ways to contribute

 We can always use a hand building BookReader.
-Check out the issues and see what interests you.
-If you have an idea for an improvement, open an issue.
+Check out the [issues](https://github.com/internetarchive/bookreader/issues) and see what interests you.
+If you have an idea for an improvement, [open an issue](https://github.com/internetarchive/bookreader/issues/new/choose) .
+Please see the [Contributing guide](https://github.com/internetarchive/bookreader/blob/master/CONTRIBUTING.md) for more information.

 ## More info